John Baynton House

-The John Baynton House (a.k.a.
-"Williamsburg") is a historic house in Natchez, Adams County, Mississippi.
+The John Baynton House (also known as "Williamsburg" or "Banachi") is a historic house within the Natchez On-Top-of-the-Hill Historic District in Natchez, Adams County, Mississippi.

-Location

 It is located at number 821 on Main Street in Natchez, Mississippi.

+It has been listed on the National Register of Historic Places since October 16, 1974 for the architecture; and is a contributing property to the Natchez On-Top-of-the-Hill Historic District.

 History

+The John Baynton House is an excellent example of the Federal style cottage in Natchez, and contains fine architectural details with regional characteristics.
+It has one story and a half.

 The house was built for John Baynton, a land speculator, in 1833.
-The architectural style is Federal.
-It has one story and a half.

 It was purchased by the Junkin family; one of their descendants is John R. Junkin, who served as the speaker of the Mississippi House of Representatives in the 1970s.

-It has been added to the National Register of Historic Places since October 16, 1974.